 5. Enjoy lunch and shopping at Dhan Mill Compound

-This is the perfect time of year to have a leisurely lunch at a cafe in Delhi’s newest hotspot, Dhan Mill Compound.
+This is the perfect time of year to have a leisurely lunch in Delhi’s newest hotspot, Dhan Mill Compound.
 Originally a warehouse and granary, it is now a hip, vibrant space full of cafes, designer shops and galleries.
-The best cafes are Cafe Dori (dog friendly) and the Palette Cafe.
-After lunch browse around the artsy shops and check out beautiful Indian fashion – Dhan Mill has become a new in spot for local fashionistas.
+Cafe Dori, one of Delhi’s best cafes, and the Palette Cafe are good options.

 6. Go sightseeing

 This is the perfect time of year to explore Delhi.
 Temperatures are nice and cool, and if you head out on a sunny day you’ll be in for a treat.
 Delhi is one of the oldest and most historical cities in the world – there is plenty to see.
-Check out Connaught Place and nearby Agrasen ki Baoli, Janpath Market and Jantar Mantar.
-Spend the day soaking in the sites of Old Delhi, like the Red Fort, Chandni Chowk and Jama Masjid.
-The possibilities are endless!
-For itinerary ideas, check out how to spend 5 epic days in Delhi.
+Check out some of Delhi’s most amazing sites like Connaught Place and nearby Agrasen ki Baoli and Jantar Mantar.

 7. Cozy up with a hot chocolate